eq

 Email lists, repeat customers, and brand equity add up over time.

-Under the hood (the part most people don’t know exists)
+The part most people don't know exists

 A site has the part people see… and the part search engines read.
 Most "pretty" sites ship without the second part.
 We treat it like build work, not a marketing add-on.